Shadowy-22/DevWebCamp_PHP_MVC/README.md

 ## Sections
 ### Main Page
-We include an overview of the Event where we showcase the Conferences and Workshops, the Speakers and the location where the event will take place.
+Explore a comprehensive overview of the event on our Main Page, featuring highlights of conferences and workshops, introductions to speakers, and details about the event location.

 ![image](https://github.com/Shadowy-22/DevWebCamp_PHP_MVC/assets/119075581/195279c4-f14b-4611-92a4-5f508df54062)